yochannah/carpentries.org/pages/python-django-developer.md

 teaching, creating inclusive environments, and building communities of practice based on open principles.
 In this role, you will join a diverse team of professionals working to spread data-driven research skills.
-Our community comprises approximately 70,000 learners, 2,500 instructors, 100 Trainers, and 85 partner organisations organisations from research institutions around the world.
+Our community comprises approximately 85,000 learners, 3,700 instructors, 150 Trainers, and 100 partner organisations from research institutions around the world.

 ## Qualifications